rsonger/software-engineering-lab/_posts/2025-05-21-the_matrix.md

 Test_7().run()
 ```

-Since we enabled depth testing, we want to reset the depth buffer every frame along with the color buffer.
+Just as we reset the color buffer for every frame, we also want to reset the depth buffer when depth testing is enabled.
-Then we can specify our shader program and upload the matrix data to draw the triangle.
+Then we upload the data for both the model matrix and the projection matrix before drawing the triangle.
 Don't forget to also include the last line for running this test app!

 <input type="checkbox" class="checkbox inline"> Save the file and run it with the `python test_7.py` command in the terminal.